 , as the total estimated expenses are within $1,000 of the cost of attendance at NC State

 for full-time undergraduate students.
-(In fact, the Poland: Global STEM Semester program is within $200 of the cost of attendance!)
 See the program budget sheet

-for a breakdown of the estimate program cost.
+for a breakdown of the estimated program cost.

 from the Study Abroad Office.